 To make Wealthtender free for readers, we earn money from advertisers, including financial professionals and firms that pay to be featured.
 This creates a conflict of interest when we favor their promotion over others.
 Learn more.
 Wealthtender is not a client of these financial services providers.

 To succeed as a financial advisor, you need a marketing plan that combines digital marketing strategies with traditional sales and advertising tactics.
 This is especially important today if your goal is to build a sustainable and profitable business.

 Getting the attention of consumers and then converting them into paying clients is more complicated than ever before.
-Your competition is no longer limited to other financial advisors who live nearby.
-Consumers are turning to apps and online tools to manage their money, hiring financial advisors who live hundreds of miles away, or choosing a combination of human financial planners and robo-advisors.
+Your competition is no longer limited to just local financial advisors.
+Consumers are turning to apps and online tools to manage their money, hiring specialist financial advisors who live hundreds of miles away, or choosing a combination of human financial planners and robo-advisors.